 Many people find that using lavender essential oil in a diffuser before they sleep helps lead to a calm, relaxed state that promotes sleep.

-Some smaller studies have shown the potential benefits of lavender in regards to sleep, including:
+Some smaller studies have shown the

 - improving sleep quality

 - increasing the duration of sleep

 - helping people who have temporarily or completely stopped taking sleeping medication get to sleep

 However, these are generally small-scale studies, and more research is necessary to highlight the potential of lavender before making any broad claims.

 Magnesium is an important mineral for the body, and it plays a role in many bodily functions.
 Magnesium may help relax the muscles and prepare the body for sleeping.

 The researchers noted that participants who took magnesium reported better sleep quality compared with those in the placebo group.
 The magnesium also improved markers of insomnia, such as early waking, trouble falling asleep, and overall sleep time.

 While the results are promising, this study only involved older adults, who may have had lower blood magnesium levels at the start.
 Magnesium may not have the same effect for everyone.